 Day 05:Krakow/Auschwitz/Krakow (Drive)

-The morning sightseeing tour will feature Wawel, the Royal Castle, home to three dynasties of Poland’s monarchs.
-Its stately halls and exquisite chambers are filled with priceless art, valuable period furniture and rare ancient objects.
-The collection of monumental 16th century tapestries is matchless.
-Next discover the Wawel Cathedral, the place of the cult of St. Stanislaw and St. Jadwiga, Queen of Poland.
-Its 18 chapels are true architectural masterpieces.
-The giant bell Zygmunt, dating from 1520, ranks with the world’s largest.
-This is the place where Polish kings were crowned and buried.
-Following Wawel we drive to Old Town with its restored Main Square of magnificent houses and palaces.
-There, stop at St. Mary’s Basilica to see the magnificent wooden altar by Wit Stwosz.
+Our morning sightseeing tour of the Historic Centre of Krakow* will feature the Wawel, the Royal Castle, home to three dynasties of Polish monarchs.
+Its stately halls and exquisite chambers are filled with priceless art, valuable period furniture and rare ancient objects, such as a collection of monumental 16th century tapestries.
+Next we visit the Wawel Cathedral, featuring 18 chapels - the place where Polish kings were crowned and buried. which are true architectural masterpieces.
+Following our visit, of Wawel, we drive to the Old Town, featuring its restored Main Square of magnificent houses and palaces.
+Here we stop at St. Mary’s Basilica to see the magnificent wooden altar by Wit Stwosz.
 In the middle of the square is Cloth Hall, built before 1349, but renovated in the 16th century, with many shopping stalls inside.
-After lunch, we drive to Auschwitz to visit the Martyrdom Museum of the former Nazi concentration camp, the infamous factory of death.
+After lunch, we drive to Auschwitz *, the Nazi Concentration and Extermination Camp.
+The fortified walls, barbed wire, platforms, barracks, gallows, gas chambers and cremation ovens bear silent witness to the conditions within which the Nazi genocide took place.
+Auschwitz-Birkenau, was the largest concentration camp of the Third Reich.
+According to historical investigations, 1.5 million people, among them a great number of Jews, were systematically starved, tortured and murdered in this camp from 1940 to -1945, a symbol of humanity's cruelty to its fellow human beings.
 (B, L)

 Day 06: Krakow/Wieliczka/Krakow (Drive)